June 1, 2021

 Confronting Racial Inequities at Vanderbilt University Medical Center and Vanderbilt University School of Medicine

 In July 2020, we affirmed our commitment to dismantling racism and battling all forms of discrimination with five overarching actions (please find actions below), including establishing a Racial Equity Task Force.
 The RETF met from September through December 2020 and submitted recommendations to VUMC and VUSM leadership at the end of 2020.
 The summary report of major themes and primary recommendations of the RETF can be found here; this report is available to the public and can be shared widely.
 The VUMC and VUSM community can access an expanded version here; this report is intended for internal use only.
 Questions about this report can be directed to OHEinfo@vumc.org.
+If your department or organization would like to receive help, guidance, or assistance in your work in health equity, anti-racism, staff support in learning about equity or racism, developing tools, or training in anti-racism, please submit a request through this form.

 May 7, 2021